insightfinder/InsightAgent/elasticsearch2/README.md

-# ElasticSearch
+# elasticsearch2
-This agent collects data from ElasticSearch and sends it to Insightfinder.
+This agent collects data from elasticsearch2 and sends it to Insightfinder.
 ## Installing the Agent

 ### Short Version